bp4924/toDoApp/README.md

 Create new item with enter (button click not needed)

-Close all checked button
+Close all checks button

-Clear all checked button
+Remove all checked button